 To help you, invest in some organizers.
 Drawer dividers, clear acrylic containers, and cabinet shelves can help maximize your space and keep everything in its place.
 Organizers not only make it easier to find what you need but also prevent clutter from accumulating in the future.

 Keep Counters Clear

 A bathroom counter can often be a catch-all clutter space.
-But this is really prime real estate that should be kept clean and minimal, so you’ll have space to use when you need it the most.
-Try to store away as many items as possible, keeping out only those daily essentials like hand soap and lotion.
-And depending on how much counter space you have, keep your decorative items sparse and limited to just the ones you truly love.
+But this is really prime real estate that should be kept clean and minimal so you’ll have space to use when you need it the most.
+A clear countertop can instantly make your bathroom feel more spacious and inviting.
+Try to store away as many items as possible, and only keep essential items like hand soap, a toothbrush, and a few decorative items on display.
+Depending on how much counter space you have, keep your decorative items sparse and limited to just the ones you truly love.

 If you have a small bathroom, it’s especially important to keep your bathroom clutter-free in order to maximize your space.
 Find clever and creative ways to store and organize your items by storing things vertically.
 For example, you can add a bin under your sink, or attach a shelf above your bathroom door.
 You can also attach a file organizer or magazine rack to the side of your bathroom sink, inside a cabinet door, or on the wall to help keep dryers, curlers, and other items neatly arranged.
 Consider installing hooks or racks for towels and bathrobes.
 Utilizing vertical space not only declutters your bathroom but also adds a touch of elegance to the decor.